-On the other hand, a trader may choose to place incremental stop-loss orders simply to sustain his or her position and reduce losses rather than lock in profits.
-In that instance, a trader in a short position would place multiple partial stops above the current market price to stay in the trade but reduce loses in the event that the trend moved in an unfavorable direction.
+Conversely, a trader may choose to place incremental stop-loss orders simply to sustain their position and reduce losses rather than lock in profits.
+In that instance, a trader in a short position would place multiple partial stops above the current market price to stay in the trade but reduce losses if the trend moves in an unfavorable direction.
 This strategy is more commonly used by traders who are expecting a trend reversal and want to allow time for the reversal to transpire before completely exiting their position.

 Unlike fixed-value stop orders, trailing stops automatically change position in relation to price movement.
 This allows traders to remain in a trade, mitigate risk, and protect profit margins without necessarily reducing their lot size.
 Rather than specifying a value at which to exit a position, trailing stops typically use percentages to dictate how far away from the current market price a stop should be placed.

-As depicted in our third graph, if a trader enters into a short position (anticipating a strong downtrend), he or she might place a trailing stop at 10 percent above the current market price.
+As depicted in our third graph, if a trader enters into a short position (anticipating a strong downtrend), they may place a trailing stop at 10% above the current market price.
 As the price continues to fall, the position of the value of this stop will also fall, remaining the same relative distance away from the current market price.
-In such a way, trailing stops allow traders to remain in a trade but keep their risks relatively static as the trend moves away from their starting point.
+Trailing stops allow traders to remain in a trade but keep their risks relatively static as the trend moves away from their starting point.

-Some brokers allow stop-and-reverse orders to be processed together as one order, whereas others require traders to place the initial stop order and then create a new order to reverse their position and place a new stop.
-For this strategy to be effective, traders must have a sophisticated knowledge of the market in question and an understanding of how price tends to move in that market (erratically, sideways, or oscillating up and down between overbought and oversold levels).
+Some brokers allow stop-and-reverse orders to be processed together as a single order, whereas others require traders to place the initial stop order and then create a new order to reverse their position and place a new stop.
+For this strategy to be effective, traders must have a sophisticated knowledge of the market and an understanding of how prices tend to move in that market (erratically, sideways, or oscillating up and down between overbought and oversold levels).